TOYAH & THE HUMANS

 They also appeared on the bill of acts invited to perform at The Roundhouse for the Helping Haiti fundraiser concert.
 The Humans tour culminated in a headline date at London’s Scala, yielding a 4-star, review from the Financial Times who concluded it was an “intriguing, often terrific, show” with “programmed beats, sinewy, rumbling rhythms, a kind of twisted funk”.
 Their set included a presentation of the entire debut album, newly written songs and their unique interpretations of These Boots Are Made For Walkin’ alongside the Hendrix classic, Purple Haze.

-THE HUMANS have dedicated three years to establishing their sound, songs and performance.
-Crystallizing what is at the core of The Humans’ manifesto, their second album Sugar Rush (2011) bears a cinematic density with stirring moments of exhilarating energy (Sugar Rush) tender contemplation (Love In A Different Way) and brooding soundscapes (Sea Of Size).
+TOYAH & THE HUMANS have dedicated time to establishing their sound, songs and performance.
+Crystallizing what is at the core of Toyah & The Humans’ manifesto, their second album Sugar Rush (2011) bears a cinematic density with stirring moments of exhilarating energy (Sugar Rush) tender contemplation (Love In A Different Way) and brooding soundscapes (Sea Of Size).
 The album also features guest guitar on all tracks from Robert Fripp.
 Igor Abuladze joined The Humans on their US and UK tour in 2011 in support of the album Sugar Rush.

-The Humans release their third album, Strange Tales, digitally in March 2014, The Humans played live gigs in support of the album release in the West Coast of America April 2014 and across the UK in April 2015.
+Toyah & The Humans released their third album, Strange Tales, digitally in March 2014 with live gigs in support of the album played in the West Coast of America April 2014 and across the UK in April 2015.

 SUGAR RUSH ALBUM REVIEW / elsey Valadez